FAQ

 How can I track what I have in my Simulacrum wallet?

-Our web UI will feature a dashboard (coming soon).
+Our web UI will feature a dashboard (Coming soon).
 In the meantime, you can always check the block explorer (Currently basescan.org).
 Find your wallet address by using the following command:

 @simulacrumai wallet